Teaching The Christian Intellectual Tradition

 2014 Conference: Augustine Across the Curriculum

 Samford University • Birmingham, AL • October 2-4, 2014

 Samford University is proud to announce its inaugural conference on “Teaching the Christian Intellectual Tradition” (TCIT).
-Supported by funding from the Lilly Fellows Program in Humanities, this biennial conference is designed to provide an opportunity for scholars from across the disciplines to share ideas about teaching Christianity’s rich intellectual heritage to today’s undergraduates.
+Supported by funding from the Lilly Fellows Program in Humanities and the Arts, this biennial conference is designed to provide an opportunity for scholars from across the disciplines to share ideas about teaching Christianity’s rich intellectual heritage to today’s undergraduates.

 Samford University is committed to teaching this heritage through its Core Texts curriculum and University Fellows honors program, and we seek to create a network of universities and scholars devoted to similar ends.
 Each conference will focus on a different figure or theme and will equip undergraduate faculty with effective strategies for teaching the tradition in a variety of courses across the curriculum.

 Call For Papers 2014

 The 2014 conference will focus on Augustine and will feature plenary speakers Peter Kaufman (University of Richmond) and Kristen Deede Johnson (Western Theological Seminary).
 Specialists and non-specialists are invited to submit proposals; however, proposals should be designed with the non-specialist in mind and should directly address how to incorporate Augustine in the classroom.
 Proposals that demonstrate the interdisciplinary connections in Augustine’s work are strongly encouraged.